 The link, that I provided above and all other Links, that I provide in this article are affiliate links.
 If this article was helpful to you, then you can support me by using the links to buy materials.
 You will not pay more than normal and I will get a small commission for each sale.

-Secondly, coloring your clay properly.
+Secondly, color your clay properly.
 Try to use as little ink as possible when you are coloring your clay.
 White clay will obviously be easier to color than clay, which already has a color.

-Use only a 5 or 6 drops and then knead the clay with the color until the color is evenly spread throughout the clay.
+Use only 5 or 6 drops and then knead the clay with the color until the color is evenly spread throughout the clay.
 If the clay is not colored intensely enough for your purposes, then add e few more drops and knead the clay again.

 Keep on repeating this process until the clay has the right color for you.

 Lastly, let the alcohol evaporate before baking the clay.

 This last step is the most important one!
 Don´t bake the clay right after you color it.

 The color is alcohol-based and the alcohol, that is entrapped within the clay may cause some problems if you bake the clay.

 So to make sure, that no rest alcohol is inside the clay when you bake it simply leave the clay out for 3 or 5 hours depending on how much clay you colored.
 Don´t cover the clay up with anything it has to be exposed to the air in order for the alcohol to evaporate.

 You can also knead the clay from time to time while it is drying to give the alcohol a better chance to evaporate completely.